SAP/spartacus-docs/_pages/dev/features/santorini-theme.md

 1. Go to backoffice -> wcms -> website -> open the site, then select Santorini theme.

-1. In your `styles.scss` file, below the main Spartacus styles import, add the following:
+2. In your `styles.scss` file, below the main Spartacus styles import, add the following:

     ```scss
     @import '~@spartacus/styles/scss/theme/santorini';
     ```

+*Note*: If you are creating a new storefront you can use the `--theme=` flag in schematics to specify your desired theme.
+This will automatically add the styles import as shown above.
+The full command would look like: `ng add @spartacus/schematics --theme=santorini`.

 ## Configuring